AWS Partner Network (APN) Blog

 Solution Architecture

-CNAP consists of five distinct architecture layers: infrastructure, platform, technology, orchestration, and service.
+CNAP consists of four distinct architecture layers: infrastructure, platform, technology, and orchestration.

 Infrastructure layer: CNAP is built to deploy application workloads on both hybrid and multi-cloud scenarios.